 Hicks Creek Natural Stream Channel Design Project

-The Hicks Creek watershed includes approximately 3.9 square miles of land contained within portion of Exeter Borough and Exeter Township in Luzerne County’s Ridge and Valley physiographic province.
-Hicks Creek and its tributaries include an estimated 6.5 miles of streams, before joining with the Susquehanna River in the Borough of Exeter.
-The Hicks Creek watershed can easily be divided into essentially two characteristically different watersheds.
-The upper portion of the watershed, upstream of Slocum Avenue, in Exeter Borough, remains mostly undisturbed and nearly 60% is wooded.
-The area is largely undeveloped with single-family residential development sporadically occurring along the main thoroughfares of Schooley Avenue and Searfoss Lane.
-Steep valley walls characterize the area upstream of Slocum Avenue with a moderate to steep valley floor.
-The stream channel itself drops approximately 800’ over 2.4 miles above this point.
-There is a significant portion of the Hicks Creek that experiences stream flow loss midway down the Wyoming Valley at a point where previous anthracite strip mining activities has occurred and where significant alterations to the stream have occurred since the 1940s and 1950s.
-The watershed portion below Slocum Avenue where Hicks Creek enters the valley floor, is in striking contrast where the stream slope is very flat and the channel itself drops only around 60’ over a 2.4 mile reach before emptying into the Susquehanna River.
-Nearly 20% of the lower portion of the watershed are developing areas.
+The Hicks Creek watershed includes approximately 3.9 square miles of land, contained within portions of Exeter Borough and Exeter Township, Luzerne County, PA.
+Hicks Creek and its tributaries include approximately 6.5 miles of stream, joining with the Susquehanna River in Exeter Borough.
+The Hicks Creek watershed can be divided into two characteristically different sub-watersheds.
+The upper portion of the watershed, upstream of Slocum Avenue in Exeter Borough, remains mostly undisturbed and nearly 60% is wooded.
+The area is largely undeveloped with single-family residential development sporadically occurring along Schooley Avenue and Searfoss Lane.
+Steep valley walls characterize the area upstream of Slocum Avenue with a moderately steep valley floor.
+The stream channel itself drops approximately 800 feet over 2.4 miles above this point.
+There is a significant portion of Hicks Creek that experiences stream flow loss midway down the Wyoming Valley at a point where previous Anthracite strip mining activities significantly altered the stream since the 1940s and 1950s.
+The lower portion of the watershed, below Slocum Avenue, where Hicks Creek enters the valley floor, is in striking contrast with the upper sub-watershed.
+The stream slope is very flat and the channel itself drops only about 60 feet over 2.4 miles before emptying into the Susquehanna River.
+Nearly 20% of the lower portion of the watershed is developed area.

-The area of our focus for this proposed Hicks Creek Abandoned Mine Reclamation Stream Channel Restoration Project parallels Schooley Avenue beginning at a point in a gap in the watershed, along its main stem, just below a previously constructed PA Department of Transportation Stream Channel Stabilization Project, in a southerly direction for nearly 3400 linear feet from the limits of the Coal Measures in the Northern Anthracite Coal Fields to the location of the Exeter Borough Flood Protection Project along Slocum Avenue.
-The center of the location for the stream channel restoration project is located within the PA Department of Abandoned Mine Reclamation’s Abandoned Mine Land Inventory System (AMLIS) Problem Area 2166.
-Contained within the PA2166 are several abandoned mine land features that are either listed as Priority 1 or Priority 2 Features in need of reclamation.
-Existing features that are still remaining to be reclaimed are subsidence openings, crop falls, and an open mine shaft or mine entry.
-Crop Fall Area – PA2166-01, 5.9 Acres, OSM Priority 2, Last updated 3/1/1986 W-B Office.
-Open Mine Entry Point – PA2166-02, no OSM Priority.
-Comments say it was a slope entry used by mules to pull coal out of the Exeter Mine.
+The area of focus for the proposed Hicks Creek Abandoned Mine Reclamation Stream Channel Restoration Project parallels Schooley Avenue, beginning at a gap in the watershed, along the Hicks Creek main stem.
+This area is just below a previously constructed Pennsylvania Department of Transportation (PennDOT) Stream Channel Stabilization Project, moving South for nearly 3,400 linear feet from the limits of the coal measures in the Northern Anthracite Coal Field to the Exeter Borough Flood Protection Project along Slocum Avenue.
+The center of the stream channel restoration project is located within the Pennsylvania Department of Environmental Protection (PA DEP) Bureau of Abandoned Mine Reclamation (BAMR) Abandoned Mine Land Inventory System (AMLIS) Problem Area 2166.
+Contained within the problem area are several abandoned mine land features in need of reclamation that are either listed as Priority 1 or Priority 2.
+Existing features still remaining to be reclaimed are a steep outcrop and an open mine entry:

-To protect Exeter Township and Exeter Borough from rising flood waters of the Susquehanna River, a levee was erected at the mouth of Hicks Creek during the 1950s by the US Army Corps of Engineers (USACE) to provide flood protection to the residents of the Wyoming Valley.
-Another channel improvement project was competed by the PA DER in 1982.
-Yet the PA DEP completed another flood protection project in 2003, which included the construction of a debris basin just upstream of Slocum Avenue, channel improvements between Slocum Avenue and Sturmer Street, the construction of a widened channel cross-section, deepening of a settling basin for the fine sediment particles to settle and prevent siltation from being conveyed to the downstream portions of Hicks Creek, some minor upstream work such as gabion baskets and hard armoring along sections of stream banks and a maintenance access ramp to provide access for future sediment removal.
+To protect Exeter Township and Exeter Borough from rising flood waters of the Susquehanna River, a levee was erected at the mouth of Hicks Creek in the 1950s by the U.S. Army Corps of Engineers.
+Another channel improvement project was completed by the PA DEP in 1982 and then completed another flood protection project in 2003.
+The flood protection project included the construction of a debris basin just upstream of Slocum Avenue, channel improvements between Slocum Avenue and Sturmer Street, the construction of a widened channel cross-section, deepening of a settling basin for the fine sediment to settle and prevent sedimentation conveyance to the downstream portions of Hicks Creek, the installation of gabion baskets and hard-armoring along upstream banks, and a maintenance access ramp to provide access for future sediment removal.